DavidRFerreira/InformationRetrieval_EvaluationMetrics/README.md

-# Information Retrieval Metrics and Plots Computation
+# Information Retrieval Evaluation Metrics and Plots Computation

 A python script that computes common Information Retrieval's metrics and creates a Precision-Recall curve plot for a given set of results.